a20351766/udo.1.4.0/docs/source/discovery-cli.md

 --------------------

-The configuration query returns a mapping from MSP IDs to orderer endpoints, as well as the `FabricMSPConfig` which can be used to verify all peer and orderer nodes by the SDK:
+The configuration query returns a mapping from MSP IDs to orderer endpoints, as well as the `UDOMSPConfig` which can be used to verify all peer and orderer nodes by the SDK:

 ~~~~ {.sourceCode .shell}